-Getting an emergency Canadian passports on a weekend or holiday is extremely difficult.
+Getting an emergency Canadian passports on a weekend or statutory holiday is extremely difficult.
 Some offices offer emergency service, however, you need the number of the standby person.
-The problem is, this number is not openly disclosed and there is no set number that works Canada-wide.
-For example, if you live in Toronto, there might be a guy on standby on weekends.
-You would have to get that number from the Toronto office sometime during the week.
+The problem is, this number is not openly disclosed, and no set number works Canada-wide.
+For example, if you live in Toronto, a guy might be on standby on weekends.
+You must get that number from the Toronto office sometime during the week.
 If you’re finding out on Saturday that you need a passport for Sunday, you’re probably out of luck.

 The only number I’ve found for weekend/holiday service is 1-800-567-6868.
 This is listed right on the government of Canada website.

-If you do find an office with weekend service, make sure you have everything ready to go.
+If you find an office with weekend service, ensure everything is ready to go.
 As you can imagine, this kind of service is going to cost you a small fortune.
 It costs $335 in addition to the regular passport service fee.
 In many situations, it’ll be cheaper to just re-book your airline ticket for a different date (if that’s an option).